Satcomwarrior/Mudd-monkies/README.md

 5. **View Results**:
    - Measurements are displayed in real-time on the drawing
    - A list of all measurements for the current page is shown below
-   - ConstructConnect AI recommendations appear alongside the measurement list
+   - Algorithmic insight cards summarise totals and variability before ConstructConnect AI recommendations

 ### ConstructConnect AI Guidance Setup